gnosis/pm-contracts/docs/getting-started.rst

 In order to define a position, we first need to designate a collateral token.
 This token must be an `ERC20`_ token which exists on the same chain as the PredictionMarketSystem instance.

-Then we need at least one condition with a payout collection, though a position may refer to multiple conditions each with an associated payout collection.
-Positions become valuable precisely when *all* of its constituent payout collections are valuable.
-More explicitly, the value of a position is a *product* of the values of those payout collections composing the position.
+Then we need at least one condition with a outcome collection, though a position may refer to multiple conditions each with an associated outcome collection.
+Positions become valuable precisely when *all* of its constituent outcome collections are valuable.
+More explicitly, the value of a position is a *product* of the values of those outcome collections composing the position.

-With these ingredients, position identifiers can also be calculated by hashing the address of the collateral token and the combined collection ID of all the payout collections in the position.
-We say positions are *deeper* if they contain more conditions and payout collections, and *shallower* if they contain less.
+With these ingredients, position identifiers can also be calculated by hashing the address of the collateral token and the combined collection ID of all the outcome collections in the position.
+We say positions are *deeper* if they contain more conditions and outcome collections, and *shallower* if they contain less.

 As an example, let's suppose that there is an ERC20 token called DollaCoin which exists at the address ``0xD011ad011ad011AD011ad011Ad011Ad011Ad011A``, and it is used as collateral for some positions.
 We will denote this token with ``$``.